Chrome Enterprise release notes

 For over a decade, Chrome OS has delivered new milestone releases every six weeks, providing users and IT with a secure, speedy, and stable experience.
 Earlier this year, we announced that Chrome OS would switch to a 4-week stable release, starting with Chrome 96.
 This shift allows us to deliver features and security updates more quickly.

-• Long-term support channel back to top
+- Long-term support channel

 From Chrome 96, Chrome OS provides an option for organizations to use a new Long-term support (LTS) channel, with feature milestone updates every six months.
 Devices on the LTS channel will still receive frequent security updates.
 Admins can